integrativesoft/foton/README.md

 ## Foton
-Prototype for an Electron alternative written in C#.
+Prototype for an Electron alternative written in C# by Integrativesoft.

 ## Status of project
 Active